redsanket/spark/external/hadoop/guide/yarn/troubleshooting/part-02.rst

 Memory Running on Yarn
 ======================

-There are times when a MapReduce job exceeds its memory limits.
-You can see the following error
+There are times when a job exceeds its memory limits.
+You can see the following error:

   .. parsed-literal::

     Application application_1409135750325_48141 failed 2 times due to AM Container for appattempt_1409135750325_48141_000002 exited with exitCode: 143 due to: Container [pid=4733,containerID=container_1409135750325_48141_02_000001] is running beyond physical memory limits.
     Current usage: 2.0 GB of 2 GB physical memory used; 6.0 GB of 4.2 GB virtual memory used.
-Killing containe
+Killing container

-This means that your job has exceeded its memory limits.
+This means that your job is using more memory than YARN has allocated for it.
+YARN will kill containers that exceed the amount of memory specified for the container by yarn.nodemanager.resource.memory-mb values.
+Note that this value is different than than the amount of memory given to the JVM inside of a container (e.g. the -Xmx value in mapreduce.{map,reduce}.java.opts)

-.. rubric:: Make Sure Your Job Has to Cache Data
+.. rubric:: Before Blindly Increasing Memory, Make Sure Your Job Has to Cache Data

-It possible thatr your task running out of memory usually means that data is being cached in your map or reduce tasks.
+It is possible that your task running out of memory means that data is being cached in your map or reduce tasks.

 Data can be cached for a number of reasons:

-* Your job is writing out Parquet data, and Parquet buffers data in memory prior to writing it out to disk
+* Your job is writing out Parquet data, and Parquet buffers data in memory prior to writing it out to disk.
 * Your code (including library you’re using) is caching data.
 An example here is joining two datasets together where one dataset is being cached prior to joining it with the other.